HyperTag/documentation/src/content/cloud-destinations/bloom-reach.md

 ### Bloom Reach Side

-Once you create your Bloom Reach account, you'll have to work with your account manager to get your `Account ID`.
+Once you create your Bloom Reach account, you'll have to work with your account manager to get your **Account ID**.
 Once you have this information, copy it to your clipboard.

 ### MetaRouter Side

-Paste your `Account ID` into the appropriate field in your MetaRouter UI.
-You can then activate your pipeline to begin dumping your clickstream data into Bloom Reach.
+Paste your **Account ID** into the appropriate field in your MetaRouter UI.
+You can then activate your pipeline to begin sending your clickstream data into Bloom Reach.